Skip to main content

 Legal framework for e-invoicing and e-reporting established by Tax Administration Laws Amendment Act 4 of 2026, amending the VAT Act.
-Decentralized CTC model with interoperability framework defined.
+Decentralised CTC model with interoperability framework defined.
 Mandatory implementation dates to be announced.

 B2C